-MVE can uninstall only applications that have been added to the system.
-For more information on uploading applications to the system, see "Importing files to the resource library" on page 70.
+MVE can uninstall only applications that have been added to the system in the Package Builder format.
+For more information on uploading applications to the system, see "Importing files to the resource library" on page 69.

 - 1 From the Printers menu, click Printer Listing.

 - 2 Select one or more printers.

 - 3 Click Configure > Uninstall Apps from printers.

 - 4 Select the applications.

 - 5 Click Uninstall Apps.